Angela's Story

 My entire life has been framed around the day I would become a mother.
 Every choice I have made from the time I was a young girl, I made with my future children in mind.
 When I learned how to swaddle my baby dolls, kept a list of baby names in middle school, started working at a childcare center when I was seventeen, said no to peer pressure, joined the teaching program at Central Michigan University, said "yes!" to my caring, patient husband Ryan, bought an economy size washer and dryer, moved into the cul de sac of a subdivision and amassed a giant collection of children's storybooks I did all that with a clear picture of how it would affect the babies I would one day bring home.

 Caring for children has always come naturally to me.
 I spent my time while growing up babysitting my little brothers, neighbors, and many other families.
 I volunteered in the church nursery, and taught Sunday School and VBS.
 It made perfect sense that I would study elementary education and childhood development in college and begin my career as a preschool teacher upon graduation.
 Mothering children was ingrained in my personality, it was my identity.
 When I married in 2006 and my husband and I tried to start our family we were filled with hope and joy and the deep certainty that our "real" lives were about to begin.
 That was not to be, the future we had blissfully imagined was not God's plan for our lives.
+What was in store for us was a lot of painful growth down a path of struggle We continued trying to conceive, on our own and with the help of doctors.
+We had no success.

 In 2008 I was diagnosed with a rare, often deadly cancer called Ewing's Sarcoma.
 A tumor had grown from my left kidney, through my renal vein into my inferior vena cava all the way to my heart.
 Over the next year with the support of my family and friends, the prayers of many, many people, and the help of my amazing doctors I endured twelve rounds of chemotherapy and a radical nephrectomy.
 By the grace of God, I survived and was allowed to remain here on this Earth with my loved ones.